bpampel/zettel/content/population_dynamics_21-08-31.md

   - Grassberger (2002) [^grassberger_2002] uses population control for Monte Carlo simulations of polymer systems\
     Starting with sequential importance sampling: Duplicate configurations with MC weights above some threshold and assign half weight.
 Kill population below some threshold with 0.5 probability, if it survives double the weight.\
     (Maybe read also one with Hsiao-Ping (https://doi.org/10.1103/PhysRevE.68.021113) )
-- There is a new paper by Reich & Weissmann[^reich_2021] that somewhat mathy presents some approaches at solving the Fokker-Planck equation with multiple-particle approaches
+- There is a new paper by Reich & Weissmann[^reich_2021] that somewhat mathy presents some approaches at solving the Fokker-Planck equation with multiple-particle approaches:\
+  Doesn't really give algorithms but has a lot of the ideas (e.g. multiple interacting particles for solving the FPE) in it and describes a lot of things more explicitely than Lu, Lu, Nolen, (e.g. how the FPE can be reformulated with the KL divergence between the current and the target distribution).\
+  It's too mathy and doesn't offer a clear "algorithm" section (and their practical examples are solving some differential equations), so it's hard to really understand what they are doing/proposing when just quickly brushing over it.\
+  *this might be interesting for a closer read.*

 ### stuff that is not really related
 - Papers that do probabilistic annihilation on collision, i.e. particles will either scatter elastically or be annihilated: